-For a proactive European food policy, let's free up public procurement and put the European regulation on sustainable food systems back on the agenda
+For a proactive European food policy, let's free up public procurement and put the European sustainable food system law back on the agenda

 The transformation of agricultural and food models is a strategic challenge we need to address to guarantee food security in Europe and the resilience of our territories.
 Every citizen wants access to sufficient, healthy food from an early age.
 While the European Union aims to improve its capacity to face crises, European policies are insufficiently coordinated to achieve these objectives.